 On the publishers

-Verso Books is the largest independent, radical publishing house in the English-speaking world, publishing one hundred books a year.
-Verso has published landmark books by Tariq Ali, Chantal Mouffe and Ernesto Laclau, Judith Butler, Noam Chomsky, Mike Davis, David Harvey, Eric Hobsbawm, Edward Said, Ellen Meiksins Wood, and Slavoj Žižek.
+Verso Books is the largest alternative publishing house in the English-speaking world, publishing one hundred books a year.
+It has published landmark books by Tariq Ali, Chantal Mouffe and Ernesto Laclau, Judith Butler, Noam Chomsky, Mike Davis, David Harvey, Eric Hobsbawm, Edward Said, Ellen Meiksins Wood, and Slavoj Žižek.
 Its books are translated into dozens of languages worldwide.

 Project featured by VilaWeb